 To test the App or Macro, follow these steps:

-- Open the Interface Designer window (Ctrl+Alt+D or accessed from the View menu).
+- Open the Interface Designer window (use the Ctrl+Alt+D keyboard shortcut or access via the View menu).

-- Select the test icon to view the Test options.
+- Select the Test View icon to view the Test options.

-The Debug workflow will look a lot like the original design workflow, but will only include the selections specified in the test.
+The Debug workflow looks a lot like the original design workflow, but only includes the selections specified in the test.
 This is very useful in ensuring Detours are set properly, selections are properly updated, and other actions are executing as expected.
-Additionally, a text box will be at the top of the workflow canvas containing the Analytic App values and actions log.

 Configure Debug Workflow

-Because the Debug workflow is a temporary workflow, slight modifications may need to be applied to ensure it is functional:
+Because the Debug workflow is a temporary workflow, slight modifications might need to be applied to ensure it is functional:

-- Browse tools: Browse tools from the original workflow will not appear in the Debug workflow.
+- Browse tools: Browse tools from the original workflow do not appear in the Debug workflow.
 These need to be added manually.